opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 - **Joining queries** – Used to search nested fields or return parent and child documents that match a specific query.
 Types of joining queries include `nested`, `has_child`, `has_parent`, and `parent_id` queries.

-- **Query string queries** – Query string queries use a more concise `query_string` syntax.
-They can incorporate wildcards and search multiple fields.
-To learn more, see [Query string queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/query-string/).
+- **Span queries** – Used to perform queries that provide control over the order and proximity of specified query terms.
+Primarily used for legal documents.
+To learn more, see [Span queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/span-query/).

 - **Specialized queries** – Include the following query categories: `distance_feature`, `more_like_this`, `percolate`, `rank_feature`, `script`, `script_score`, `wrapper`, or `pinned_query`.

- - **Term-level queries** – Used to search documents for one or more terms, IDs, value ranges, with optional filtering by wildcard or regex.
+ - **Term-level queries** – Used to search documents for one or more terms, IDs, or value ranges, with optional filtering by wildcard or regex.
 Term-level queries do not sort results by relevance score or analyze search terms.
 To learn more, see [Term-level queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/term/).

 ## About term-level and full-text queries

-Although term-level and full-text queries both search for terms, there are some differences as described in the following table:
+Although term-level and full-text queries both search for terms, there are some differences between the two, as described in the following table.

 | | Term-level queries | Full-text queries
 :--- | :--- | :---